marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/AWS.md

 **Secret Access Key:**
 The secret access key is ONLY displayed at the time of creation.
 When you create the access key, you will then have the opportunity to capture the secret access key

+!!!
+Note
-**Note:** This is sensitive information, please make sure you store this in a secure location
+      This is sensitive information, please make sure you store this in a secure location

 The screen to the right is an example of what you will see when you create a NEW access Key.
 <img src='../images/aws_6.png'/>